Please wait while we process your payment

 Connell turned to freelance writing in 1919 and began a prolific period that spanned more than three decades.
 From his home in Beverly Hills, California, he published four novels, four collections of short stories, numerous Hollywood screenplays, and many articles for local newspapers.
 Critics quickly recognized him as a new master of short fiction, and his stories frequently appeared in Collier’s Weekly and the Saturday Evening Post as well as foreign publications.
 He published more than 300 short stories during the course of his lifetime, including the well known “A Friend of Napoleon,” “Big Lord Fauntleroy,” “Hero of the Devil’s Kitchen,” and “Ssssssshhh.”
 His short story “The Most Dangerous Game,” first published in 1924, proved to be his greatest success and won him the prestigious O. Henry Memorial Award.
 He continued to write short stories until his death from a heart attack in 1949.

 Adventurous and suspenseful, “The Most Dangerous Game” struck a chord with readers far and wide.
 Integrating elements of both popular and literary fiction, Connell’s story provides fast-paced escapism and a menacing, Gothic atmosphere of mystery, horror, and the grotesque.
-Hollywood produced a silver-screen adaptation of the story eight years after its initial publication, pitting Rainsford and a shipwrecked brother-and-sister duo against the evil General Zaroff.
+Hollywood produced a silver-screen adaptation of the story eight years after its initial publication in 1932, pitting Rainsford and a shipwrecked brother-and-sister duo against the evil General Zaroff.
 The early “talkie” B-film’s crisp pace, strong performances, and breathless suspense made it an instant classic.
 The story was twice adapted into popular radio dramas in the early to mid-1940s, the first starring Orson Welles as General Zaroff and the second starring Joseph Cotten as Rainsford.
 The human-hunting-humans scenario in “The Most Dangerous Game” has since inspired countless other films, television episodes, and novels, all trying to recapture the heart-pounding terror of Connell’s original story.